-This Mason Core Natural Science Lab course is a systematic study of weather, climate, energy, and hydrologic systems and their relationship to global and environmental change, viewed from a geo-spatial and global perspective.
-We will study the spatial distribution and relationships of earth's climate and hydrologic systems to other earth systems and the processes driving and changing them, including energy, climate, weather, and water resources.
-This physical geography course designed as a series with GGS 122 (Dynamic Geosphere/Ecosphere), but there are no course perquisites, and this course is open to any student.
+This natural science lab course is a systematic study of biogeography and soils, viewed from a geographic, or spatial, perspective.
+We will study the spatial distribution and relationships of Earth's biomes and soils systems to other Earth systems, and the processes driving them, including energy, climate, nutrients, chemistry, and moisture.
+This physical geography course is designed as a series with GGS 121 (Dynamic Atmosphere/Hydrosphere), but there are no course perquisites, and this course is open to any student.